I love the concept of disproportionate rewards–getting the biggest rewards, for the least effort.

 # 15) Setting Financial Goals With Your Spouse

 Money is the leading cause of stress in marriages.
-Often it’s because the lack of communication and shared vision.
+Often it’s because of the the lack of communication and shared vision.

 My best advice for communicating with your spouse when you’re not on the same page is don’t bring up past mistakes.
 Instead, set a vision of where you want to go in the future based on what’s important to each of you.
 Then, determine what you both need to change to get there.